 What should I do to prepare?

-Speak to a potential supervisor.
-A supervisor should have the expertise in your subject areas and might be from another College.
-You need their guidance, and you need someone willing to work with you.
+In the semester prior to enrolling in the MT, speak to a potential supervisor.
+A supervisor should have the expertise in your subject area.
+They might be from your own College, or from another College.
+A supervisor is a key person in the Minor Thesis experience.
+They will give you guidance and feedback, and help you to develop your research skills.
 Talk to College academic staff in the semester before you are due to commence.
 This gives you and the supervisor time to prepare for the semester ahead.

 On that form you need to provide: